get2mandar/spring-cloud-demo/README.md

 ## Execute Demo
 To execute the Demo Application, first use the APP-RUNNERS to compile or run the Applications, and then make use of the Postman files to check APIs.

-> with APP-RUNNERS
+ - With APP-RUNNERS

 Read more details on how to compile and run the various services in this Demo from ```APPS-RUN-README```.

 [APPS-RUN-README](app-runners/APPS-RUN-README.md)

-> with Postman Client
+ - With Postman Client

 Use the files from ```postman-files``` to run the APIs using a Postman API Testing Tool.